-If you’ve been following me for a while, you know that I love to crochet cacti with personality.
+If you’ve been following me for a while, you know that I love to give my crochet cactus projects some personality.
 When brainstorming my list of projects, a bunny cactus was high on my list.
 I had a lot of ideas floating around in my head and I decided that I wanted something with a clean and simple but adorable look.
 Soon after, Penny the Bunny Cactus was born.

 Originally, Penny was going to be named Betsy but it just didn’t feel like the best fit for her.
 So thank you to everyone on Facebook and Instragram that suggested names for Penny.
 There were a lot of great suggestions which made it very difficult to choose.
 Eventually I narrowed it down to two and it was a coin toss after that.